Communication app for creating symbol and text AAC.

 Larger systems may contain over 300 picture cards to represent words, food and drink, people or feelings.
 They may be categorised using colour codes or be arranged in a pocked-sized presentation folder to make them easy to use.

-These boards are communication displays that are designed for access by 'eye gaze'.
+Eye pointer boards are communication displays that are designed for access by 'eye gaze'.

 Your communication partner is positioned facing you on the other side of the board and will be able to see where your eyes are focused.
 This is because the board is either transparent or made with a square cut out in the centre.

-At a basic level the user indicates/builds up a message by gazing at the appropriate item (letter, word, symbol, picture) on the display.
+At a basic level, the user indicates/builds up a message by gazing at the appropriate item (letter, word, symbol, picture) on the display.
 At a more complex level, colour coding allows more items to be displayed.

 These products are battery powered pointer boards that can help you to communicate a message.
 They work by using a switch to rotate a pointer.
 As it turns, you stop its movement as it points to a chosen picture, word or symbol, to indicate the required message.